-In the weeks leading up to the school year, brands roll out the social campaigns they’ve spent months on.
-Considering that total spending for K-12 and college-related supplies is projected to reach $82.8 billion this year, it’s no surprise that companies dedicate a lot of time to making their back-to-school campaigns bigger and better than ever.
+In the weeks leading up to the school year, brands roll out the back to school marketing campaigns they’ve spent months on.
+Considering that total spending for K-12 and college-related supplies is projected to reach $82.8 billion this year, it’s no surprise that companies dedicate a lot of time to making their back-to-school marketing campaigns bigger and better than ever.

-So, what does a great campaign look like?
-Here are just a few examples of back-to-school social efforts that passed with flying colors.
+So, what does a great back to school campaign look like?
+Here are just a few examples of back-to-school marketing efforts that passed with flying colors.

 The Staples For Students campaign (aka #StaplesforStudents) supports education efforts in a couple of important ways.
 First, it offers a huge incentive to shop at Staples stores for back-to-school supplies: Customers who spend $25 at a Staples get a chance to win a $50,000 scholarship, or one of four $25,000 scholarships.